HTTPArchive/almanac.httparchive.org/src/content/en/2021/security.md

   <figcaption>{{ figure_link(caption="Most common hosts from which SRI-protected scripts are included.", sheets_gid="303199583", sql_file="sri_popular_hosts.sql") }}</figcaption>
 </figure>

 We see that gstatic.com currently leads the chart.
 This is probably because Google serves all its static content (fonts, analytics, etc.) from gstatic.com.
 Usually when developers embed google fonts, the code they copy has the `integrity` attribute included, which leads to high adoption.

 After gstatic.com and shopify.com, the rest of the top 5 hosts from which SRI-protected scripts are included are made up of three CDNs: <a hreflang="en" href="https://code.jquery.com/">jQuery</a>, <a hreflang="en" href="https://cdnjs.com/">cdnjs</a>, and <a hreflang="en" href="https://www.bootstrapcdn.com/">Bootstrap</a>.
 It is probably not coincidental that all three of these CDNs have the integrity attribute in the example HTML code.

 ### Permissions Policy

 All browsers these days provide countless APIs and functionalities, a lot of which can be used for tracking and malicious purposes, thus proving detrimental to the privacy of the users. <a hreflang="en" href="https://www.w3.org/TR/permissions-policy-1/">Permissions Policy</a> is a web platform API that gives a website the ability to allow or block the use of browser features in its own frame or in iframes that it embeds.
-The `Permissions-Policy` response header allows websites to decide which features they want to use and also which powerful features they want to disallow in the website to limit misuse.
-The Permissions Policy can be used to control APIs like Geolocation, User media, Video autoplay, Encrypted-media decoding and many more.
-Some of these APIs require browser permission from the user, i.e., a malicious script can’t turn on the microphone without the user getting a permission pop up, but it’s still good practice to use Permission Policy to restrict usage of certain features completely.
+The `Permissions-Policy` response header allows websites to decide which features they want to use and also which powerful features they want to disallow on the website to limit misuse.
+The Permissions Policy can be used to control APIs like Geolocation, User media, Video autoplay, Encrypted media decoding and many more.
+Some of these APIs require browser permission from the user, i.e., a malicious script can't turn on the microphone without the user getting a permission pop up, but it's still good practice to use Permission Policy to restrict usage of certain features completely.

 This API specification was previously known as Feature Policy.
 Since then, there have been many updates.
 Though the `Feature-Policy` response header is still in use, it is still pretty low with only 0.55% of websites in mobile using it.
-The new specification expects `Permissions-Policy` response headers which contain an allowlist for different APIs.
+The new specification expects `Permissions-Policy` response headers which contain an allow list for different APIs.
 For example, `Permissions-Policy: geolocation=(self "https://example.com")` means that the website disallows the use of Geolocation API except for its own origin and those whose origin is "`https://example.com`".
-One can disable the use of an API entirely in a website by specifying an empty list, e.g. `Permissions-Policy: geolocation=()`.
+One can disable the use of an API entirely in a website by specifying an empty list, e.g., `Permissions-Policy: geolocation=()`.
 We see 1.25% of websites on the mobile using the `Permissions-Policy` already.
-A probable reason for this could be some  website admins choosing to opt-out of Federated Learning of Cohorts or <a hreflang="en" href="https://privacysandbox.com/proposals/floc">FLoC</a> (which was experimentally implemented in some browsers) to protect user’s privacy.
+A probable reason for this could be some  website admins choosing to opt-out of Federated Learning of Cohorts or <a hreflang="en" href="https://privacysandbox.com/proposals/floc">FLoC</a> (which was experimentally implemented in some browsers) to protect user's privacy.
 The [privacy chapter](./privacy#floc) has a detailed analysis of this.

 <figure>
   <table>